 M.2_2 and M.2_2 Slot Specifications

-The next few lines define the specifications of the rest of the two M.2 slots.
+The following few lines define the specifications of the rest of the two M.2 slots.

-For starters the specsheet highlights that these slots are connected to the Z590 chipset, unlike the previous M.2_1 slot which was connected to the CPU.
+The spec sheet highlights that these slots are connected to the Z590 chipset, unlike the previous M.2_1 slot connected to the CPU.

 M.2_2 slot (Key M), type 2242/2260/2280/22110 (supports PCIe 3.0 x4 & SATA modes)***